10/17/2015: Some corrections.

 "So be it, then."

 Genesis knew Sephiroth wished to fight the Wolf himself.
 It had only been transparent for the past few years, after all.
-And yet, with their current tattered friendship, Sephiroth should not have been surprised at all to see his companion throw himself headlong against his coveted opponent.
+And yet, with their current tattered friendship, Sephiroth should not have been surprised to see his companion throw himself headlong at his coveted opponent.

 He was faster than Genesis, Sephiroth thought, heart beating hard against his ribs.
-The SOLDIER stepped forward and kicked Genesis' sword from his hand.
+He stepped forward and kicked Genesis' sword from his hand.
 His friend glared up at him, livid with surprise and anger.

 "Stay back," Sephiroth ordered, not bothering to hide the biting ice in his voice.

-Cloud obediently switched his gaze to his new opponent.
-Sephiroth wondered if it was wishful thinking on his part that he thought he saw satisfaction in his eyes.
+Cloud obediently switched his attention to his new opponent.
+Sephiroth wondered if it was wishful thinking on his part that he believed he saw satisfaction in his eyes.

 Sephiroth charged him, faster even than Genesis had been.
-Cloud met the attack head on, barely flinching under his strength, before deflecting and trying to slip under his guard.
+Cloud met the attack head on, yielding only the barest amount under his strength, before deflecting and trying to slip under his guard.
 Sephiroth blocked effortlessly and had the surprise to see his opponent's sword spilt itself neatly in two, Cloud catching the second half and swinging it at his unprotected arm.

 Sephiroth felt himself start to smile.
-He couldn't remember the last time an opponent had drawn first blood before him.
+He couldn't remember the last time a foe had drawn first blood before him.

-Sephiroth could see Genesis in the corner of his eyes, a red silhouette that hovered nearby but had clearly lost all inclination to join the fight.
+He could see Genesis from the corner of his eyes, a red silhouette that hovered nearby but appeared to have lost all inclination to join the fight.

 The battle kept gaining intensity until they were methodically wrecking the hill and the land surrounding it, felling trees with single strikes, digging huge trenches in the ground and reducing boulders to piles of pebbles.